25th March, 2025

 If you're new to construction, or the CDM regulations, start with what is CDM in construction?

 Pre-construction is everything that happens on a construction project before you do any construction work.
-You might refer to this as the planning phase or project preparation, but in CDM, it's known as pre-construction.
+You might refer to this as the planning phase or project preparation, but in CDM, it's known as the pre-construction phase.

 “pre-construction phase” means any period of time during which design or preparatory work is carried out for a project and may continue during the construction phase;

 This is why the CDM regulations pay so much attention to the pre-construction phase.
-Clients have duties at the pre-construction phase.
-Designers have duties at the pre-construction phase.
-Contractors have duties at the pre-construction phase.
-And the pre-construction phase is when the principal designer and the principal contractor are appointed.
+Clients have duties in the pre-construction phase.
+Designers have duties in the pre-construction phase.
+Contractors have duties in the pre-construction phase.
+And the pre-construction phase is when the principal designer and the principal contractor are appointed too.

 The principal designer has overall responsibility for health and safety during the pre-construction phase, and other duty holders will work with them to comply with CDM.

-Want to know more about your duties at the pre-construction phase?
+Want to know more about your duties in the pre-construction phase?
 Read our free duty holder CDM guides.

 “construction phase” means the period of time beginning when construction work in a project starts and ending when construction work in that project is completed;

 This is the point in the project that you might think CDM really kicks in, but actually, most of the CDM duties should already be discharged by now, during the pre-construction phase.
-At the construction phase, the principal contractor has been appointed and the construction phase plan has been developed.
+By the time you start the construction phase, the principal contractor has already been appointed and the construction phase plan has been developed.

-But this is also the time in the project when all that planning and preparation is put into practice.
-So important duties continue into the construction phase like organising contractors and coordinating their work, communication between duty holders if plans change or issues arise, securing the site and making sure that those on the site have had suitable inductions and are safe to work.
+Important duties continue into the construction phase like organising contractors and coordinating their work, communication between duty holders if plans change or issues arise, securing the site and making sure that those on the site have had suitable site inductions and are safe to work.

 The principal contractor has overall responsibility for health and safety during the construction phase, and other duty holders will work with them to comply with CDM.

-Want to know more about your duties at the construction phase?
+Want to know more about your duties in the construction phase?
 Read our free duty holder CDM guides.

 (10) At the end of the project, the principal designer, or where there is no principal designer the principal contractor, must pass the health and safety file to the client.